GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 Gato GraphQL also natively supports Persisted Queries, which are endpoints where the GraphQL query is predefined and stored in the server.

-In this recipe there is no code, but suggestions on when to use each endpoint.
+In this recipe there is no code, but suggestions on how and when to use each endpoint.

 <div class="doc-highlight" markdown=1>

 🔥 **Tips:**

-Every endpoint is configured via a [Schema Configuration](https://gatographql.com/guides/use/creating-a-schema-configuration/), where we define:
+Endpoints are configured via a [Schema Configuration](https://gatographql.com/guides/use/creating-a-schema-configuration/), where we define:

 - Setting the schema as public or private
 - Enabling “sensitive” data elements